 Diploma in Design

 A Design diploma provides students with the opportunity to either extend their previous undergraduate studies within a particular discipline, or choose a major from an entirely new area.
-Students are required to complete eight units from a Design discipline in an approved sequence from Level 1 to Level 3.
-Due to the sequence of required units, a diploma can only be completed on a part-time basis.
-Credit (advanced standing) will not be granted for units successfully completed in previous courses.

 - Course code

 - beginning of year and mid-year